J3698/j3698.github.io/_posts/2019-07-30-fun-with-react-writing-urlmems-front-end.markdown

 a functional component.
 As with all components, when I want to use it somewhere, I just use the associated <span class="code">&lt;UrlOutput /&gt;</span> tag.

-In a previous project where I had a component this size, I had to copy past it 19 times - being able to use a custom tag is a vast improvement.
+In a previous project where I had a component this size, I had to copy paste it 19 times - being able to use a custom tag is a vast improvement.

 I can also pass properties to the component.
 That's what the props argument is